 The Learning Abroad Center will periodically request participation from our university faculty and staff to participate in opportunities abroad that may include program reviews, familiarization visits and program development opportunities.

-Please fill out the UMTC Onsite Program Engagement Form to be considered for future onsite program engagement opportunities.
+Fill out the UMTC On-site Program Engagement Form to be considered for future on-site program engagement opportunities.

 Through Program Reviews, the Learning Abroad Center (LAC) maintains excellence in programs and engages in an active process of reporting and evaluation.

 These visits allow small groups of faculty, advisers and career professionals to participate in organized visits to selected programs.
 If you are interested in participating on a group site visit, fill out the UMTC LAC On-site Program Engagement Interest Form (see above).
 These are reviewed on a regular basis and you will be contacted should an appropriate opportunity be identified.

 Participants need to secure partial funding for the site visit (minimum $1,000) from their academic unit, or college.
 The LAC will provide funding to cover the remaining costs, including international airfare, local ground transportation, and reasonable food and lodging expenses.